 The movement lasted 14 years, in which it not only gained support from the entire African American community but also from other racial minorities living in the U.S. During this time, five federal laws and one constitutional amendment (24th amendment) were passed by Congress and many federal institutions were set up to end the racial conflicts.

 On April 4, 1968, while planning a national occupation of Washington D.C. in a Poor People’s Campaign, he was assassinated allegedly by James Earl Ray.
 Riots followed in every state and many conspiracy theories emerged, but the entire point was and always has been to get equal civil rights for all citizens of America without segregation and discrimination.
 Since 1971, Civil Rights Day is celebrated as a national holiday in honor of Martin Luther King Jr. and his efforts in the Civil Rights Movement.
+One of the ways that many organizations are attempting to increase diversity is by providing funding to minorities and people of color.
+To increase the number of Black students in various academic and professional fields organizations establish scholarships for Black students to help them afford college or university.

 Civil Rights Day timeline